 Some travelers prefer to rely on a travel agency agent, while others prefer the flood of online travel services because it helps them decipher all the travel mysteries and figure out the many historical highs and lows of prices for any particular destination.

-If you are a frequent traveller and willing to invest time to find the best deal and the best trip online, it's heaven.
-If you would rather let someone else take care of all your travel research and planning, it's also heaven.
+If you are a frequent traveler and willing to invest time to find the best deal and the best trip online, it is heaven.
+If you would rather let someone else take care of all your travel research and planning, it is also heaven.

 Knowledgeable in many if not all the travel tips and tools, experienced travel agents can quickly track down discounts and bargains and arrange for last minute travel deals.